Skip to main content

 Headers

-Additional header to supply to token requests
+Additional headers to supply to token requests.

 Scopes

-Space separated OAuth 2.0 permission scopes for the API
+Space-separated OAuth 2.0 permission scopes for the API.

 Token URL

-The OAuth 2.0 Token URL for the API
+The OAuth 2.0 token URL for the API.

 Actions